jessicakaye/random-salesforce-implementations/README.md

 # random-salesforce-implementations
-This is a repository filled with random classes, triggers, and the like that were implemented within Salesforce.
+This is a repository filled with random Apex classes, triggers, and the like that were implemented within Salesforce.